Curriculum

 7. an ability to acquire and apply new knowledge as needed, using appropriate learning strategies.

-The current overall undergraduate enrollment in Biocomputational Engineering is 11 students distributed over all four years of study (as of fall 2022).
-In the 2022-2023 academic year, the Biocomputational Engineering program awarded 5 Bachelor of Science degrees.
+The current overall undergraduate enrollment in Biocomputational Engineering is 10 students distributed over all four years of study (as of fall 2024).
+We have seven new incoming juniors, with ten total students.
+We have a total of ten awarded Bachelor of Science degrees.